Dare to Bare Your Soul ...

 Remember, only you have the authority to tell your own story, and you get to choose your audience, when and how much you want to share.
 It does take bravery to share your story, even with yourself, because sometimes the truth is difficult to hear.
 But, I promise you, when you are ready, and with the right process, you will discover more about yourself, than you ever have before.
 You'll discover you're a flippin' miracle for sure!

 In sharing your truth, you not only give yourself a gift, you offer a very special gift to those who become witness to your story.
-More about that in an upcoming story.
+If you want to know more about how to share your story, then click here to find out more.

 If you haven't yet SUBSCRIBED to Daily Inspired Life ...
 I invite you to take part in this project aiming to spread positivity, empathy and understanding through the power of shared story.